TaraYoo/UntitledChrismasSongGame/README.md

 # UntitledChrismasSongGame - GDD

 ## Introduction
 The player is a retail worker who needs to navigate their department store to turn off Christmas music.
-The player needs to hide their sabotage from managers and evade as many customers as possible.
+The player needs to hide their sabotage from managers and evade customers as much as possible.

 ### Genre
 Pacman clone